The ultimate guide to robots.txt

 The allow directive

-While not in the original “specification,” there was talk very early on of an allow directive.
+While not in the original “specification,” there was early talk of an allow directive.
 Most search engines seem to understand it, and it allows for simple and very readable directives like this:

 Disallow: /wp-admin/